 How They Made it: Bread Baking at Lallybroch

-Outlander Cast is kicking off a new series, “How They Made It,” in which we dive into the food and drink of Outlander.
-First up, Baking at Lallybroch—how to make sourdough bread just like Jenny and her crew or Mrs. Fitz would.
+Outlander Cast is kicking off a new series, “How They Made It,” in which we dive into the food & drink of Outlander.
+First up, baking sourdough bread at Lallybroch just like Jenny & her crew.

 I’ll admit it, my love of cooking and baking predates my discovery of Outlander on STARZ.
 But it is entirely truthful to say that Outlander has led me to so many new and interesting paths, including my current obsession with Scottish food and cooking.
 Add to that my well-established love of history, and we arrive at this new series “How They Made It,” a look at the food and drink of the Outlander world.
 Let’s get started, shall we?